 Researchers are also interested in the possibility of using drugs to promote cells in a patient’s pancreas to naturally make more beta cells.

 Autoimmunity is a big challenge for Type 1 diabetes.
 Even if new beta cells are created or transplanted into a patient, the immune system will eventually target and destroy these cells.
 Thus, treatments must consider how to prevent new beta cells from being targeted.
 Typically this has involved immune suppressants, which have an unfortunate side effect of increasing the risk of infection.

 All the cells in your body need energy.
 This energy is carried around the body as sugar (glucose) in the blood.
 There are several types of diabetes.
 What they all have in common is a problem with regulating normal levels of sugar in the blood.
 Normally, blood sugar levels are controlled by the release of the hormone insulin.
+Insulin instructs the cells in the body to take up glucose so they can use it as energy.
 Insulin is made by cells in the pancreas called beta cells that are arranged into clusters together with other pancreas cells.
 These clusters are called islets of Langerhans.
 In one human pancreas there are roughly one million islets.